dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls/overview.md

 Not every control responds to every event.
 For example, the <xref:System.Windows.Forms.Label> control doesn't respond to keyboard input, and the <xref:System.Windows.Forms.Control.PreviewKeyDown?displayProperty=nameWithType> event isn't raised.

+Often, a control is a wrapper for an underlaying Win32 control, and using the <xref:System.Windows.Forms.Control.Paint> event to draw on top of the control may be limited or do nothing at all, since the control is ultimately drawn by Windows.

 For more information, see [Control events](events.md) and [How to handle a control event](how-to-add-an-event-handler.md).

 ## Control accessibility